Post-Doctoral Fellowship in Psychology

 Doctoral Internship in Psychology

 Welcome, and thank you for your interest in the Internship Program at Lehigh University's Counseling and Psychological Services (UCPS).
 Our doctoral internship program is fully accredited by the American Psychological Association (APA) and is approved as a full member of the Association of Psychology Postdoctoral and Internship Council (APPIC).
 The following information is intended to help orient you to the Internship Program, the Counseling Center, Lehigh University, and the greater Bethlehem area.
-The following is a brief introduction to our internship program; however we strongly encourage you to review our internship brochure for a complete description of the training program.
-The minimum direct hours requirement for applicants is 450 AAPI combined intervention and assessment hours with at least 350 of those hours coming from intervention service activities.
-Please feel free to contact us by phone 610-758-3880 or Amanda Peterson, Training Director, by email at acp217@lehigh.edu if you have any questions about our program or the application process.
+However, we strongly encourage you to review our internship brochure for a complete description of the training program.
+The minimum direct hours requirement for applicants is 450 AAPI combined intervention and assessment hours, with at least 350 of those hours coming from intervention service activities.
+Please feel free to contact us by phone at 610-758-3880 or Amanda Peterson, Training Director, by email at acp217@lehigh.edu if you have any questions about our program or the application process.

 Practicum Training Opportunities